JuliaGraphics/Luxor.jl/docs/src/transforms.md

 ![scale](assets/figures/scale.png)

-`rotate()` rotates the current workspace by the specifed amount about the current 0/0 point.
+`rotate()` rotates the current workspace by the specified amount about the current 0/0 point.
 It's relative to the previous rotation, not to the document's original.

 ```@example
 using Luxor, Random # hide